intelie/lognit-cli/tools/api/nitr.md

 #nitr command

-nitr is a command designed to ease the call of rest API of lognit.
+nitr is a command designed to ease the task of calling the rest API of lognit.
 It uses the already logged session from nit.

 The basic usage is: